More expensive homes are leading to savings trouble among potential homebuyers

 Affordable housing for low-income Americans is scarce because housing that would be affordable for them is getting bought by higher-income Americans.
 We know it may be a good time to buy, but there are plenty of setbacks — like growing mortgage rates, stagnant income, and other debt — that are holding us back from buying.

 Rising rents, even those among the cheapest apartments, are pushing renters out of their places, too.
-As lower-end apartments become scarce and luxury apartments are constantly being built, this leaves lower-income Americans with very few places to live, and many not willing to make a move to take a chance at living somewhere else.
+Lower-end apartments have become scarce and luxury apartments are constantly being built.
+This leaves lower-income Americans with very few places to live.
+Many are not willing to move and take a chance at living somewhere else.

 “With home values across the country at their highest point since June 2007, cobbling together a 20-percent down payment on a home costs more than two-thirds of the U.S. median household annual income,” Zillow says.
 “In pricier markets, buyers must come up with more than 180 percent of the median annual income, making a home purchase out of reach for many aspiring homeowners.”